yarwest/Yet-Another-Coding-Guideline/README.md

 If the code is not ready for merging, the original author of the pull request has to amend his code to allow for merging.

 ### Coding
 Use descriptive function/method/class/variable/file names.
 I don't want none of that ```int d = 1;``` bs.
 Exceptions being when the variable is used as an iterator or something along those lines.
 But you should have a long, hard, internal discussion before even thinking of doing something like that.
+Use camelCase if the language allows that.

 Limit the amount of variables, operations and lines used as much as possible.
 Naturally, this will benefit the application in every way since less memory and processing power will be used.

 Something that is very important to keep in mind is the global scope.
 Avoid using global variables as they can lead to an application wide state which should be avoided whenever possible.
 This basically leads to code that is hard to test, hard to debug and very fragile when used in a multithreaded setting.
 An example of this is is when a function returns different outputs while receiving the same input.

+#### General Formating
+All variables and function names should be written in camel casing if the language allows this.

+When composing a code block, keep the following conventions in mind when applicable:

+- Do not use a line break before the opening brace
+- Use a line break after the opening brace
+- Use a line break before the closing brace
+- Use a line break after the closing brace, only if that brace terminates a statement or terminates the body of a method, constructor, or named class.
+For example, there is no line break after the brace if it is followed by an ```else``` or a comma

+#### Switch Statements
+A switch block should always contain a ```default``` case.
+Whenever, a fall-trough is used (omission of a ```break``` statement), this should be made clear in a comment.

 <!--- algorithm complexity --->
 <!--- method/function length --->